Debts After Death

 You can read more about specific types of debts below.

-Payment is made from the estate's assets.
-The assets available for a creditor to make a claim against may depend upon whether the deceased had a trust in place and the type of trust.
-A living trust (or revocable trust) does not protect assets from creditors.
+The executor of the estate pays debts from the estate's assets.
+The assets available for a creditor to make a claim against may depend on whether the deceased had a trust and the type of trust in place.
+A living trust (or revocable trust) does not protect assets from debt collection.

-If you have a will, your estate will go through probate.
-Your estate's executor will gather all of the assets of the estate, and will make an accounting of all debts, or liabilities.
+Your estate will go through probate court if you have a last will and testament.
+Your estate's executor will gather all the assets of the estate and will make an accounting of all debts or liabilities.

 Some debts may not be valid.
 For example, creditors may go after a deceased spouse's estate for debts of an ex-spouse.
 It's up to the executor to determine which debts are valid and which are not.

-Creditors of secured debt have the ability to take possession of the item used to secure the debt, or they can receive payment from the estate.
+Creditors of secured debt can take possession of the item used to secure the debt or receive payment from the estate.
 Creditors of unsecured debt have an interest in the estate.

 Life Insurance Policy Death Benefits and Debt

 Death benefits from a life insurance policy that doesn't have a named beneficiary will become part of the estate.
-This can be used to pay down debts.
-Bank accounts, investments, retirement accounts — these can all be used to pay secured and unsecured debt.
+This can pay down debts.
+Bank accounts, investments, retirement accounts — these can all pay secured and unsecured debt.

-If there are not sufficient funds, the executor may sell some assets of the estate in order to pay creditors.
-Heirs and beneficiaries will receive their share after the debts of the estate have been paid.
+If there are insufficient funds, the executor may sell some assets of the estate to pay creditors.
+Heirs and beneficiaries will receive their share after the executor pays the estate's debts.

-If there are not enough assets to cover debts, the estate is considered “insolvent" and the heirs will receive nothing.
+If there are insufficient assets to cover debts, the estate is “insolvent," and the heirs will get nothing.
 But they will not be responsible for debts.

 Are you a named beneficiary of a life insurance policy?
 Life insurance beneficiaries are not obligated to use the proceeds they receive from the policy to pay their loved one's debts after death.